idontnow/installers-4-lutris/README.md

 # installers-4-lutris
-Repo for my custom .yml installer script for Lutris on Linux
+Repo for my custom .yml installer scripts for Lutris on Linux